princomp/princomp.github.io/source/lectures/oop/interface.md

 ## Explanations

-Interfaces are completely abstract classes: they do not implement anything, they simply force classes inheriting from them to implement certain features.
+Interfaces are completely abstract classes: they do not implement anything, they simply force classes inheriting from them (we actually say _that realizes them_) to implement certain features.

 ### In Diagram